Simulations of Shapiro, Gravitational, and Doppler time delays in pulsar networks for ultralight dark matter: Conclusions

 \section{Conclusions}

 In this paper, we have studied the time delay in pulsar signals created by the de Broglie granular structure of ultralight dark matter.
 We have studied this system semi-analytically using the quasi-particle approximation and compared predictions against simulations of mock pulsars in oscillating granular density fields.
-We have calculated the amplitude of the expected root-mean-square Shapiro time delay and gravitational redshift time delay which are given \begin{widetext}
+We have calculated the amplitude of the expected root-mean-square Shapiro time delay, gravitational redshift time delay, and Doppler shift time delay which are given as \begin{widetext}

 \end{widetext} respectively.
 Current pulsar timing experiment sensitivities are unlikely to be able to detect the time delays, see Figures \ref{fig:dt_c_vs_db} and \ref{fig:contour}.
 However, de Broglie scale effects on observable timescales could potentially provide sensitivity to mass scales higher than those probed thus far by small-scale structure.
 The current largest limitation appears to be the longest de Broglie time to which experiments are sensitive, presumably the de Broglie time which is approximately their own runtime.
 Experiments with longer runtimes or somehow sensitive to longer timescales would substantially improve the signal from the effects studied here.
 Therefore, this remains an interesting signal for possible future experiments.